 We cannot guarantee that we will successfully develop our international sales channels to enable us to generate significant revenue from international sales.
-We currently have three international distribution agreements that together cover Japan, the Netherlands and South Korea.
-We previously had international distribution agreements which covered Belgium, France, Switzerland, Taiwan and China, which have terminated in accordance with their terms.
+To date, we have entered into five international distribution agreements, covering Belgium, France, Switzerland, Japan, China, Taiwan and South Korea.
 We have generated limited sales to date from international sales and cannot guarantee that we will be able to increase our sales.
 As we expand, our international operations may be subject to numerous risks and challenges, including:

-- · multiple, conflicting and changing governmental laws and regulations, including those that regulate high pressure equipment; - · reduced protection for intellectual property rights in some countries; - · protectionist laws and business practices that favor local companies; - · political and economic changes and disruptions; - · export/import controls; - · tariff regulations; and - · currency fluctuations.
+- multiple, conflicting and changing governmental laws and regulations, including those that regulate high pressure equipment; - · reduced protection for intellectual property rights in some countries; - · protectionist laws and business practices that favor local companies; - · political and economic changes and disruptions; - export/import controls; - tariff regulations; and - · currency fluctuations.

 Our operating results are subject to quarterly variation.

 Our operating results may fluctuate significantly from period to period depending on a variety of factors, including the following:

-- · our ability to increase our sales of our pressure cycling technology products for sample preparation on a consistent quarterly or annual basis; - · the lengthy sales cycle for our products; - the product mix of the Barocycler instruments we install in a given period, and whether the installations are completed pursuant to sales, rental or lease arrangements, and the average selling prices that we are able to command for our products; - · our ability to manage our costs and expenses; - · our ability to continue our research and development activities without unexpected costs and expenses; and - · our ability to comply with state and federal regulations without incurring unexpected costs and expenses.
+- our ability to increase our sales of our pressure cycling technology products for sample preparation on a consistent quarterly or annual basis; - the lengthy sales cycle for our products; - the product mix of the Barocycler instruments we install in a given period, and whether the installations are completed pursuant to sales, rental or lease arrangements, and the average selling prices that we are able to command for our products; - our ability to manage our costs and expenses; - · our ability to continue our research and development activities without unexpected costs and expenses; and - our ability to comply with state and federal regulations without incurring unexpected costs and expenses.